Google has finally released the first beta version of Android 12 although many are still waiting for their Android 11 update.

 Android 12 release date

-10 Biggest Android 12 Features
+8 Biggest Android 12 Features

 Unlike Android 11, which added a big new feature called “Conversations” to the Notification panel, Android 12 appears to be focusing on design changes.

-It is much bigger with larger playback controls and features a bigger album art.
+Coming to the media player: It’s much bigger with larger playback controls and features a bigger album art.
 Also, there is now a small icon to denote which audio device is playing the music.
 Tapping on it opens a new pop-up where you can easily pair a new Bluetooth device.

 4. New Privacy features

 Google is introducing a new privacy dashboard in Android 12, in which you will be able to view permissions accessed by apps, how often and at what time.